 Element D Requirements Location in Plan (section and/or page number) Met / Not Met D1.
-Is there discussion of how each community will continue purmaintenance process?
-(Requirement 44 CFR § 201.6(c)(4)(iii)) blic participation in the pl an D1-a.
+Is there discussion of how each community will continue public participation in the plan maintenance process?
+(Requirement 44 CFR § 201.6(c)(4)(iii)) D1-a.
 Does the plan describe how communities will continue to seek future public participation after the plan has been approved?
+Section 6.3: pp. 6.3 - 6.4 Met

-Section 6.3 Continued Public Involvement Choose an item.
-D2.
-Is there a description of the method and schedule for keeping the plan current (monitoring, evaluating and updating the mitigation plan within a five-year cycle)?
-(Requirement 44 CFR § 201.6(c)(4)(i)) D2-a.
+Element D Requirements Location in Plan (section and/or page number) Met / Not Met D2.
+Is there a description of the method and schedule for keeping evaluating and updating the mitigation plan within a five-year cy 44 CFR § $201.6(c)(4)(i)$ toring, D2-a.
 Does the plan describe the process that will be followed to track the progress/status of the mitigation actions identified within the Mitigation Strategy, along with when this process will occur and who will be responsible for the process?
-Section 6.1 Monitoring, Evaluation, and Updating the Plan Choose an item.
-D2-b.
+Section 6.1: p.
+6.2 Met D2-b.
 Does the plan describe the process that will be followed to evaluate the plan for effectiveness?
 This process must identify the criteria that will be used to evaluate the information in the plan, along with when this process will occur and who will be responsible.
-Section 6.1 Monitoring, Evaluation, and Updating the Plan Choose an item.

-Element D Requirements Location in Plan (section and/or page number) Met / Not Met D2-c.
+Section 6.1: p.
+6.2 Met D2-c.
 Does the plan describe the process that will be followed to update the plan, along with when this process will occur and who will be responsible for the process?
-Section 6.1 Monitoring, Evaluation, and Updating the Plan Choose an item.
-D3.
+Section 6.1: p.
+6.2 Met D3.
 Does the plan describe a process by which each community the mitigation plan into other planning mechanisms, such as co improvement plans, when appropriate?
 (Requirement 44 CFR § mprehensive or capital ments of D3-a.
 Does the plan describe the process the community will follow to integrate the ideas, information and strategy of the mitigation plan into other planning mechanisms?
-Appendix G Mitigation Actions Choose an item.
-D3-b.
+Section 6.2: pp. 6.2 - 6.3 Appendix G Met D3-b.
 Does the plan identify the planning mechanisms for each plan participant into which the ideas, information and strategy from the mitigation plan may be integrated?
-Appendix G Mitigation Actions Choose an item.
-D3-c.
+Section 6.2: pp. 6.2 - 6.3 Appendix G Met D3-c.
 For multi-jurisdictional plans, does the plan describe each participant's individual process for integrating information from the mitigation strategy into their identified planning mechanisms?
-Appendix G Mitigation Actions Choose an item.
-ELEMENT D REQUIRED REVISIONS Required Revision: Click or tap here to enter text.
+Appendix G Met ELEMENT D REQUIRED REVISIONS Required Revision: Click or tap here to enter text.